This guide to South America’s second-largest country Argentina takes you from the sweltering heat of Buenos Aires to the eternal ice of Patagonia.

 Communication and Connection

-Like during most of my trips where European roaming is not available, I did not get a national SIM-card.
+As I do during most of my trips where European roaming is not available, I did not get a national SIM card.
 I rather used free WiFi.
-There was connection to the internet without any issue at basically every museum, eatery or café and, of course, hotel.
+There was a connection to the internet without any issue at basically every museum, eatery or café, and, of course, hotel.
 Worked like a charm.

-Argentina plugs are this strange type I which is like a crooked type A that they use i. a. in the USA.
+Argentina plugs are this strange type I which is like a crooked type A that they use for instance in the USA.
 Two flat pins that are, withal, not parallel.
 For flat European plugs, it’s generally not a problem since, in addition, they have these two round holes.

 With a computer and a round plug with thicker pins, you have to improvise since they don’t enter.
 I, therefore, had to mutilate a US adapter plug to squeeze these thick pins in; something no electrician will recommend.

-The standard voltage, however, is 220 V and the frequency 50 Hz.
+The standard voltage, however, is 220 V, and the frequency is 50 Hz.
 Whereby, nowadays, all these chargers for phones and readers and computers have integrated adapters.
 In general, voltage and frequency don’t really matter.